The cost of genocide: Israel’s war on Gaza by the numbers

 Of those who are still alive, many have suffered the effects of deliberately imposed starvation: first during Israel’s siege of northern Gaza in late 2024, which United Nations officials described as “apocalyptic”, and later during the man-made famine Israeli policies created in August 2025, when images of malnourished and starving children became commonplace on news bulletins around the world.

-None of this has come cheap.
+None of this has come cheaply.
 Israel – backed by its principal ally, the United States – has poured billions of dollars into waging its war on Gaza.
-So how much does the killing of more than 75,000 Palestinians cost?
+So, how much does the killing of more than 72,000 Palestinians cost?
 How much do you need to spend on munitions to commit a genocide?
 And what is the impact of industrialised mass killing on an economy?

 Here’s what we know.